 Differed maintenance: The practice of holding off on or postponing maintenance activities such as repairs in stairwells and plumbing.
 Some of the reasons a property owner chooses to delay action are to save costs, a lack of a budget, or restructuring of allocation of funds.

 Planned maintenance: Scheduled maintenance of any item or equipment.
-This includes yearly carpet cleaning, patching up holes in the hole, and regular plumbing service visits by a competent service agent.
+This includes yearly carpet cleaning, patching up holes in the wall, and regular plumbing service visits by a competent service agent.
 One of the key ideas behind planned maintenance is to prevent breakdowns or catch problems before they get too expensive to fix or replace.

 Which type of maintenance should you choose?